-For those in the market for a new car this month, there are plenty of stats and figures to absorb and consider in making the decision on which car and what car loan.
+For those in the market for a new car this month, there are plenty of stats and figures to absorb and consider in deciding on which car and what car loan.
 The latest car sales figures were released by VFACTS on 3 June, the RBA Board met on 4 June for their monthly decision on interest rates and the EOFY car sales are ramping up.

 So let’s get into the stats to assist in your car-buying decisions.